 National Beverage Corp. is an acknowledged leader in the development, manufacturing, marketing and sale of a diverse portfolio of flavored beverage products.
 Our primary market focus is the United States, but our products are also distributed in Canada, Mexico, the Caribbean, Latin America, the Pacific Rim, Asia, Europe and the Middle East.
 A holding company for various operating subsidiaries, National Beverage Corp. was incorporated in Delaware in 1985 and began trading as a public company on the NASDAQ Stock Market in 1991.
-In this report, the terms "we," "us," "our," "Company" and "National Beverage" mean National Beverage Corp. and its subsidiaries unless indicated otherwise.
+In this report, the terms "we," "our," "Company" and "National Beverage" mean National Beverage Corp. and its subsidiaries unless indicated otherwise.

-Our brands consist of (i) carbonated soft drinks in a variety of flavors as well as regular, diet and reduced-calorie options, and (ii) beverages geared toward the active and health-conscious consumer ("Power+ Brands"), including energy drinks and shots, juices, sparkling waters and enhanced beverages.
-In addition, we produce soft drinks for certain retailers ("Allied Brands") that endorse the concept ("Strategic Alliance") of having our brands and the Allied Brands marketed to produce the effect of enhanced growth of both.
-We employ a philosophy that emphasizes vertical integration; our vertically-integrated manufacturing model unites the procurement of raw materials and production of concentrates with the manufacture of finished products in our twelve manufacturing facilities.
-To service a diverse customer base that includes numerous national retailers as well as hundreds of smaller "up-and-down-the-street" accounts, we have developed a hybrid distribution system that promotes and utilizes customers' warehouse distribution facilities and our own direct-store delivery fleet plus the direct-store delivery systems of independent distributors and wholesalers.
+Our brands consist of (i) beverages geared toward the active and health-conscious consumer ("Power+ Brands"), including energy drinks and shots, juices, sparkling waters and enhanced beverages, and (ii) Carbonated Soft Drinks in a variety of flavors as well as regular, diet and reduced-calorie options.
+In addition, we produce soft drinks for certain retailers ("Allied Brands") that endorse the "Strategic Alliance" concept of having our brands and Allied Brands marketed to effectuate enhanced growth of both.
+We employ a philosophy that emphasizes vertical integration; our manufacturing model integrates the procurement of raw materials and production of concentrates with the manufacture of finished products in our twelve manufacturing facilities.
+To service a diverse customer base that includes numerous national retailers as well as thousands of smaller "up-and-down-the-street" accounts, we have developed a hybrid distribution system that promotes and utilizes customer warehouse distribution facilities and our own direct-store delivery fleet plus the direct-store delivery systems of independent distributors and wholesalers.